grafana/k6-docs/src/data/markdown/translated-guides/en/06 Testing Guides/04 Running large tests.md

 ## Benchmarking k6 on AWS

 We have executed a few large tests on different EC2 machines to see how much load k6 can generate.
 Our general observation is that k6 scales proportionally to the hardware.
-2x larger machine is able to generate 2x more traffic.
+2x larger machine can generate 2x more traffic.
 The limit to this scalability is in the number of open connections.
 A single Linux machine can open up to `65 535` sockets per IP.
 This means that maximum of 65k requests can be executed simultaneously on a single machine.
 The RPS limit depends on the response time of the SUT.
 If responses are delivered in 100ms, the RPS limit is 650 000.